This article answers common questions about contacts in Lync.

 How do I manage the Delegates group in my Contacts list?

 Call delegates are not supported with Office 365.
-If you have a Delegates group in your Skype for Business (Lync) Contacts list it lists your Outlook delegates.
+If you have a Delegates group in your Lync Contacts list it lists your Outlook delegates.
 Outlook delegates can manage your email and calendar, if you use Outlook.

 To add, manage, or remove the Outlook delegates in our Delegate group, use Outlook.
 To add or manage Outlook delegates, follow the steps at Allow someone else to manage your mail and calendar.
 To delete Outlook delegates, in Outlook, go to File > Account Settings > Delegate Access.

-Important: Deleted Outlook delegates might continue to appear in your Skype for Business (Lync) Contacts list, even though, after you delete them, they can no longer manage your email or calendar.
+Important: Deleted Outlook delegates might continue to appear in your Lync Contacts list, even though, after you delete them, they can no longer manage your email or calendar.
 This is a known issue.
-A fix is available at http://support.microsoft.com/kb/2812461.
+A fix is available at https://support.microsoft.com/kb/2812461.

 How do I organize my contacts by location, department, or other criteria?